Duxford Aircraft Museum

 RAF Duxford became a flying school in 1920, noting that it was only seventeen years earlier, that Orville and Wilbur Wright made the first famous 12-second flight on 17th December 1903.
 Early aviation must have been terrifyingly unpredictable and proved as much.
 In 1935, brave pilots demonstrated their skills with a flying drill over Duxford for King George V.

 In 1936, flight lieutenant Frank Whittle, an undergraduate at nearby Cambridge, flew for the University Air Squadron.
-Whittle went on to develop the first jet engine of a means of powering an aircraft.
+Whittle went on to develop the first jet engine as a means of powering an aircraft.
 His engineering genius enabled Britain to produce the Gloster Meteor Jet in 1943.
 The plane was the Allies’ first operational jet aircraft.

 German armed forces had quickly overwhelmed much of the low countries.
 The next move was to achieve air superiority over Britain, as a prelude to invasion.
 The Battle of Britain began in the summer of 1940 and lasted until 31st October, overlapping the ‘blitz’; The bombing of British cities.
-On the 9th September 1940, Duxford squadrons intercepted and repelled a large force of German bombers before they could reach their targets.
-Two more squadrons joined Duxford, and they were ready on 15th September to meet the largest Luftwaffe attack yet.
+On the 9th of September 1940, Duxford squadrons intercepted and repelled a large force of German bombers before they could reach their targets.
+Two more squadrons joined Duxford, and they were ready on of 15th September to meet the largest Luftwaffe attack yet.
 The day became known as Battle of Britain Day; the purpose was to obliterate the RAF, once and for all.
 The Luftwaffe failed in their attempt and turned their attention to the concentrated bombing of cities.

 Most of the British pilots enjoyed superior intelligence.
 The 630 RAF fighter pilots on that day received detailed information on attacking formations from 50,000 observers on the ground.
 Command centre staff collated data from radar and ground observations to accurately predict where German squadrons would be.
 Allowing RAF pilots to rendezvous and deliver a surprise attack.

 After the Battle of Britain Duxford became the home of specialist units, such as the Air Fighting Development Unit.
-Duxford engineers restored captured German aircraft to flying condition for research purposes.
+Duxford engineers restored captured German aircraft to flying conditions for research purposes.
 From April 1943, the RAF handed the airfield to the United States 8th Air Force.
 Personnel numbered over 200,000 men at maximum strength.

 By the 1960s’ the airfield was entering its last operational phase.
 There were proposals for a prison or a sports centre.
 The Imperial War Museum was looking for storage and space for large exhibits.
 The Ministry of Defence granted permission to the IWM - today Duxford is the top European centre of aviation history.